-Kailyn Lowry New Romance: Meet ‘Teen Mom 2’ Star’s Girlfriend Dominique Potter
+Kailyn Lowry’s New Romance: Meet ‘Teen Mom 2’ Star’s Girlfriend Dominique Potter

 During last week’s podcast on Coffee & Convos, Kailyn confirmed that she is dating a woman named Dominique Porter.
 It looks like Kailyn is now genuinely happy with her new romance, according to a friend.

 A source for Hollywood Life revealed that Kailyn and Dominique’s relationship is great for “her state of mind.”
-The source, who happens to be a friend of Lowry, shared that the mom-of-three thinks her newfound romance is better than any of her previous relationships.
-Reportedly, Kailyn and Dominique understand each other so well, they’ve never got into a serious argument.
+The source, who happens to be a friend of Lowry’s, shared that the mom of three thinks her newfound romance is better than any of her previous relationships.
+Reportedly, Kailyn and Dominique understand each other so well that they’ve never gotten into a serious argument.

 “It’s been a long time since she’s been in a happy relationship so she kind of forgot how great it could be.”